mauricedb/presentation-buddy/README.md

 ### Wait

 Pauses playback for a pecified period.
 A delay can be passed as either a number representing the number of milliseconds to wait or and the `"manual"`.
 In the case of `"manual"` playback will only resume when the `Presentation Buddy: Continue` command is executed.
+If the `save` option is set to true all dirty editor files in the workbench will be saved first.

 Examples: